 Emily Bly, PhD

-Licensed Clinical Psychologist, Founder and Director of PPG
+Licensed Clinical Psychologist, Founder and Clinical Director

 Dr. Bly works from the premise that comfort and safety in the relationship between psychologist and client is essential to change and growth.
 Her style is warm, interactive, respectful, real, and above all collaborative.
 Dr. Bly has found therapy to be most effective when both the psychologist and the client are working together to increase insight and to identify realistic goals as well as the most helpful means of reaching those goals.
 She endeavors to bring to clients a focused dedication, a sense of humor and an abiding belief, through experience, that change and growth are possible.